k21971/EvilHack/doc/evilhack-changelog.md

 - Throttle excessive HP and En gains
 - Don't stop running next to a peaceful monster
 - Copyright info update for 2022
+- Make demon lords hostile if wielding Demonbane as well as Excalibur